In reversal, US poised to approve Abrams tanks for Ukraine

 “It’s time, past time, for the Biden administration and our allies to get serious about helping Ukraine finish the job and retake their country.”

-____ Associated Press writers Tara Copp and Kevin Freking contributed to this report.
+____ Associated Press writers Tara Copp, Kevin Freking and Aamer Madhani contributed to this report.